-To help ensure patients are receiving safe care, we require Dental Assistants to meet or exceed the Alberta Dental Association and College’s (ADA&C) Infection Prevention and Control Standards and Risk Management for Dentistry (IPC Standards).
+To help ensure patients are receiving safe care, we require Dental Assistants to meet or exceed the College of Dental Surgeons of Alberta’s (CDSA) Infection Prevention and Control Standards and Risk Management for Dentistry (IPC Standards).

 The new Infection Prevention and Control Guidelines (IPC Guidelines) complement the IPC Standards by offering best practices for Dental Assistants as they apply the IPC Standards.
 Together, these two documents provide clear direction on establishing and maintaining safe practice environments.

 The CDSA developed the IPC Standards so that dentists have standardized infection prevention and control strategies in their dental practices.
 In many dental practices, Dental Assistants play a key role in infection prevention and control activities.
 However, the whole dental team is responsible for ensuring a safe practice environment for patients and each other.